THE IMPORTANCE OF TIGHTLY REGULATING BLOOD SUGAR LEVELS

 Many foods may trigger the above symptoms.
 Research has revealed the most common allergies found to date are cows milk products, yeast and gluten.
 In addition to these common allergens, things like peanuts chocolate, eggs, soy and potato are most commonly associated with eczema.
-Asthma is most likely caused by an allergy to dust and dust mite, and also cow’s milk products, beef and veal.
+Asthma is most likely caused by an allergy to dust and dust mite, and also cow’s milk products, including beef and veal.

-Migraines and headaches are mostly caused by chocolate and cola drinks, oranges and other citrus fruits, peanuts and peanut paste, green beans and peas, cow’s milk products and food additive MSG (code 621).
+Migraines and headaches are mostly caused by chocolate and cola drinks, oranges and other citrus fruits, peanuts and peanut paste, green beans and peas, cow’s milk products and the food additive MSG (code 621).
 They can also be caused by dehydration, particularly on a hot day where not enough water has been consumed to replace the fluid loss.
 Fructose malabsorption (the natural sugar in fruit) has recently been found to cause zinc and iron deficiencies in some people.
 And lets not forget that there are many food additives, colourings and preservatives that can cause all sorts of gut and brain symptoms.

 HOW ARE FOOD ALLERGIES DIAGNOSED?

 There are many ways to determine food allergies, and some of these are not 100% reliable.
 The best way is to undertake an “elimination diet” over a two week period.
 Dr. Samra’s book ‘The Allergy Connection’ describes the Baseline Diet, consisting of specially chosen low-allergy foods which are the least likely to cause an allergic response.
-The usual protocol is to only eat foods included in the Baseline diet for two weeks, and after the two week Baseline diet, foods are gradually re-introduced to the diet one at a time.
+The usual protocol is to only eat foods included in the Baseline diet for two weeks, and after that foods are gradually re-introduced to the diet one at a time.
 Any symptom, such as wind, bloating, pain, nausea or headache is recorded for the new food, and this food needs to be withdrawn from the diet.
 Foods that do not cause problems can remain in the diet.